 Biggs: As of right now I do not see a reason to raise property taxes.
 Specific issues may occur causing a need for an increase; I believe our growth will keep us from having to raise taxes as long as Knox County keeps progressing forward.
 Gerke: I think we need to look at what we can do to reduce inefficiencies within our County Government first as well as eliminate the fee we pay the state of Tennessee for the taxes our county collects. b.
 I also think we need to revisit how our property taxes are currently set.
 Today if your property value goes up your tax rate goes down.
 The property tax rate calculation needs to be reviewed since we have a road repaving plan that is currently on a 75 year schedule, meaning we aren't really keeping our roads up-to- date. c.
 We also have a significant amount of debt, about \$660 million dollars in debt.
 As the county continues to grow we're going to need to build more roads, parks, greenways, schools, and hire more teachers, police and other support staff for the county.
-In order to ensure we continue to offer should explore all options and keep an open mind, and if that means we need to increase taxes, then that should be considered.
-When I mention a possible tax increase, I'm not saying human beings and they we should raise individual taxes by thousands of dollars, there are enough people in the county that a minimal tax increase, if needed, should provide the necessary funding for the services our communitv needs Should the commission have a larger say in how the schools operate?
+In order to a vibrant community, we loved ones through a Face- I may not agree with all of should explore all options and keep an open mind, and if that means we need to increase taxes, then that should be considered.
+When I mention a possible we should raise individual taxes by thousands of dollars, there are enough people in the county that a minimal tax increase, if needed, should provide the necessary funding for the services our communi- Should the commission have a larger say in how the schools operate?
 Biggs: I believe we need to bridge the gap between commission and the school board.
 Commission can help out with certain areas.
 But the school board is elected to serve our schools, if help is needed i would gladly volunteer.
 Gerke: I think the County Commission should work closely with the School Board, but I think the School Board, since they are the experts, should be in charge of determining what they need in order to operate top in class schools.
 As a County Commissioner, I would advocate for the schools and fight to get the funding they need to pay competitive wages to the teachers and staff.
 I would also fight for the appropriate money and resources to maintain the schools so our educators. staff, and children are in safe and healthy buildings so they can focus on teaching and learning.
-Education is very important to me and is the reason I moved my daughter to Knox County.
-How do you feel about face-toface visits at the county jail?
+Education is very important to me and is the reason I moved my How do you feel about face-toface visits at the daughter to Knox County.